 I’ll consider your story and if it is suitable, offer you a flat rate of US$10.00 (ten dollars) for it.
 Minimum 3500 words.
-If I suddenly get over 400 sales a month for several months, that will be reviewed, so tell your friends!
+If I suddenly get over 400 sales a month for several months, that will be reviewed, so please tell your friends about Alien Dimensions!

 What I’m looking for at this time:

 - Main character discovers an interesting, futuristic issue and solves it using science (or convincing pseudoscience, or extrapolated science based on current science) So, no battle-oriented stories.
 Think intellectual Doctor Who stories where the main character(s) uses his/her/its/their mind to solve a problem, but with perhaps a bit more science based in fact.

 - Always set in the future, at least 100 years hence.
 Happier with 1000 years hence.
 Let’s avoid 20th/21st century baggage and just tell an original story.